Record-setting cold leaves blanket of snow over north-central US

 Portions of the drought-stricken Southwest may also get their first bouts of precipitation in weeks as the storm continues to dive southward by next Monday.
 Residents of Flagstaff, Arizona, could even see snowflakes fly early next week.

-The storm's snowfall area will continue to spread out during the day on Sunday, expanding into the Plains and even portions of the Midwest.
-North Platte, Nebraska, Sioux Falls, South Dakota, and even places as far east as Minneapolis could get snow during the day on Sunday.
+As the storm's snowfall area continues to spread out on Sunday, North Platte, Nebraska, Sioux Falls, South Dakota, and even places as far east as Minneapolis could get some snow accumulation.

 The snow on the ground paired with a biting wind will allow AccuWeather RealFeel® Temperatures to drop to near or below zero degrees F throughout the day on Sunday from Montana to Colorado, including Denver.

-This will make for the coldest NFL game so far this season as the Denver Broncos host the Kansas City Chiefs on Sunday afternoon.
-The few fans that will be in attendance due to the pandemic will want to bundle up with AccuWeather RealFeel® Temperatures forecast to plunge to near zero at times during the game.
+The plummeting temperatures made for the coldest NFL game so far this season as the Denver Broncos host the Kansas City Chiefs on Sunday afternoon.
+During the time of the game, AccuWeather RealFeel® Temperatures plunged to -8 degrees F. Flurries could be seen in the air during the game along with a light dusting of snow on the field.

-Players and the limited number of fans being permitted at Sunday's NFL football game between Kansas City and Denver will have to brace for bitterly cold, blustery and snowy conditions.
-The AccuWeather RealFeel® Temperature is expected to hover between a harsh 5 and 10 degrees Fahrenheit during the matchup.
+In Denver, 30 flights were delayed and 53 were canceled out of 230 delays and 70 cancelations nationwide.

 The snow, wind and extremely cold conditions could be a major issue for crews battling the East Troublesome Fire, which has grown to become the second-largest wildfire in Colorado history.
 The fire is burning the northern Colorado Rockies and has forced several communities to evacuate and Rocky Mountain National Park to be closed.